SiceloKayisa/DataCamp-Coursework/Associate Data Scientist with Python Career Track/README.md

 #### Projects

-- Investigating Netflix Movies
+- Investigating Netflix Movies <br>
        - Explored Netflix movie data and perform exploratory data analysis for a production company to uncover insights about movies from a particular decade.

 - Exploring NYC Public School Test Result Scores
       - Used data manipulation and summary statistics to analyze test scores across New York City's public schools!

 - Visualizing the History of Nobel Prize Winners
       - Explored a dataset containing a century's worth of Nobel Laureates.
 Who won?
 Who got snubbed?

 - Analyzing Crime in Los Angeles